 What is a compound miter saw?

-A compound miter saw is a type of miter saw that offers both the single and dual bevel options.
+A compound miter saw is a type of miter saw that offers both single and dual bevel options.
 This makes it more agile in cutting different angles.

-As such, the compound miter saw can make all the basic kinds of cuts that a miter saw is capable of the miter, crosscut, bevel cut, and a compound cut.
+As such, the compound miter saw can make all the basic kinds of cuts that a miter saw is capable of the miter, crosscut, bevel cut, and compound cut.

 Conversely, the results are worth the bucks and effort.
 We recommend it for professional artistic cuts.

-Which are some of the compound miter saw features?
+What are some of the compound miter saw features?

 So, what should you look for?